nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### Why not introduce a mechanism to rotate the baking key altogether?

-We rejected the baking key rotation idea due to its intrusiveness.
+The implmementation of such a rotation mechanism would be very intrusive.
 In particular, it would require all delegations to be changed to the new key.
+We believe that a parent/key design is a better path to solving the issue.

 #### What if the signature scheme of the parent key turns out to be insecure?
 In this proposal, the ultimate authority indeed rests on the parent key which can not be rotated.
 The security of the signature scheme of the parent key may decrease over time.
 However, the less often a key is used, the more secure it is.